 And, with a bit of assistance from JJ, we glued everything together.

 I’ve been wanting to do this Five Little Ducks craft, since I first saw these cute rubber glove ducklings on Pinterest at least a year ago.
 Alas, the pin now goes to a dead link, so I don’t know to whom to attribute the idea.
 Please tell me if you know so I can credit the inspiration back.

 If you would like some more rubber glove puppet inspiration, check out our Peppa Pig finger puppets…

-Or if you’re not really into the whole rubber glove thing, then Picklebums has some Five Little Ducks free printables that are super cute!
+Or if you’re not really into the whole rubber glove thing, then check out these other Five Little Ducks ideas from my blogging friends and I:

 Happy crafting, playing and singing!